A direct impact on the pelvis in a car accident can cause severe fractures, leading to internal bleeding, organ damage, and even death.

 St. Louis Car Accident Lawyer

 If you or a loved one have been injured in a St. Louis car accident, The Hoffman Law Firm is here to help.
-Contact us 24/7 to speak with a St. Louis car accident lawyer with over 20 years of experience.
+Contact us 24/7 to speak with a St. Louis car accident lawyer with 25 years of experience.

 Free Consultation with a St. Louis Car Accident Lawyer